 If you are unable to attend Household Hazardous Waste events held at the Resource Recovery Center, you will need to contact a licensed Hazardous Waste handler.

-Clean Harbors accepts Household Hazardous Waste year-round at 1 Hill Ave, Braintree, MA.
-Call 781-380-7100 for drop off rates, specific dates, and times.
+Clean Harbors accepts Household Hazardous Waste year-round for a fee at 1 Hill Ave, Braintree, MA.
+Call 781-380-7175 for drop off rates, specific dates, and times.

 New England Disposal Technologies drop off centers in Sutton and Westfield accept HHW from residents for a fee.